Generic Name: peramivir (Intravenous route)

 Proper Use of Rapivab

 A nurse or other trained health professional will give you this medicine in a hospital.
-This medicine is given through a needle placed in one of your veins.
+It is given through a needle placed into one of your veins.
 The medicine must be injected slowly, so your IV tube will need to stay in place for 15 to 30 minutes.

 This medicine should be given as soon as possible after flu symptoms start or after you are exposed to the flu (within the first 2 days).

 Your doctor will check your or your child's progress closely while you are receiving this medicine.
 This is to make sure that the infection is cleared up completely.

 Serious skin reactions can occur with this medicine.
 Check with your doctor right away if you have blistering, peeling, or loosening of the skin, red skin lesions, severe acne or skin rash, sores or ulcers on the skin, or fever or chills while you are receiving this medicine.

 This medicine may cause some people to be confused or display other abnormal behaviors.
 Tell your doctor right away if you have hallucinations (seeing, hearing, or feeling things that are not there) or unusual excitement, nervousness, or restlessness after receiving this medicine.